 #1 Surface Disinfection

 Surface disinfection is a vital line of prevention.
-With children touching so many things, disinfecting common areas more frequently is a great method to prevent cold and flu spread.
+With children touching so many things, disinfecting common areas and toys more frequently is a great method to prevent cold and flu spread.
+May wish to try this DIY sanitizing spray recipe.

 #2.
 Hand Washing.